Welcome to Norton's Winter Wonderland

 Going back to 2013, our street - as usual - was a buzz of activity all the way through Christmas.
 On Christmas Eve, we had record crowds out front.
 We enjoyed seeing the double decker bus that made several trips down our block over the holidays!
 The folks on the ride enjoyed seeing the displays!

-We hope that when you do come to visit the display this next holiday season, that you allow time to park the car and spend some time strolling by the displays.
+We hope that when you do come to visit the display, that you allow time to park the car and spend some time strolling by the displays.
 There is a lot of detail and animation that will be missed if you just do a drive-by.
 Also - we have webcams set up so you can call your family or friends on your cell phone, give them our website address, and they will be able to see and hear you LIVE as you wish them a Merry Christmas from Burbank!
 Please take a moment to sign our guest log, too!
 We love hearing from our visitors!
 Finally, next to the podium is Santa's mail box for your children to drop off their letters to Santa.
 Santa picks up his mail every night at midnight!

 If parking on the street is a challenge, you can usually park on Clark Street or Verdugo Avenue, or on Florence Street just north of Clark Street and walk a short distance to the displays.

 A word about weather - we cannot operate the display if rain is expected (or actually falling), or in very high winds (as we have experienced occasionally in the past).
 So - if you are going to be traveling some distance to see the displays on Florence or elsewhere in Burbank, please check the weather forecast before heading out to Burbank.
 The webcams are always on when the display is operational.
 That is a good way to tell if the display is running - check the web cam!